joeitu/easy-recipe/README.md

 The proposed solution is to automate the former steps with a simple button.
 The steps to verify the WebID are the following:
  1. click the "Proove that I own this webId" button
- 1. login to your OIDC issuer
+ 1. login to your IDP
 The script will do the rest.

 ## Screenshot